jono-see/Pantracker/README.md

 ### Search function

 ### Store rating
 Allows users to rate whether they found the product/s they were looking for at a given store.
-Values can either be changed using on-screen buttons, or by HTML request
+Values can either be changed using on-screen buttons, or by HTML request.

 URL for on-screen rating:

 https://info30005-pantracker.herokuapp.com/stores/[id]

-Increase or decrease rating by URL: https://info30005-pantracker.herokuapp.com/stores/[id]/plus https://info30005-pantracker.herokuapp.com/stores/[id]/minus
+Increase or decrease rating by URL:

+https://info30005-pantracker.herokuapp.com/stores/[id]/plus

+https://info30005-pantracker.herokuapp.com/stores/[id]/minus

 ### Nearest stores